-ENG360: Social Media Strategies (3 Credits)
+ENG360: Social Media & Analytics (3 Credits)

-Prerequisite(s): ENG195 or junior standing
+Prerequisite(s): ENG195 or junior standing or permission of instructor

 Social media platforms like Facebook, Twitter, Instagram and TikTok are changing the way journalists, editors, public relations specialists, and other communications professionals are doing business.
-This course examines the ways in which both familiar and emerging social media tools are being used to distribute content, connect with communities, increase web traffic, track online reputations, and boost brand identities.
-Emphasis is on communications strategies and theories of social networking as they pertain to real-world challenges in publishing and public relations and on writing for both established and niche platforms.
+Social media also plays a key role in campaigns and the daily work of public relations professionals.
+This class will integrate the growing research in the area with the social media practices in public relations in particular.
+It will focus on the three underpinnings of a successful social media activity: Analytics, Listening and Engagement.
+Emphasis is also on communications strategies and theories of social networking as they pertain to real-world challenges in public relations and on writing for both established and niche platforms.